Jaccodouma/GD-A3/README.md

 Misc.
   - Dslyexci seems to have made a lot of private things for ShackTac, could replicate some Like the heli tools (gunner compass, view on map?), seen in this video https://www.youtube.com/watch?v=gI-GJpCpza8
+  - mb move the hand comms thingy to a separate menu?
+Like opens a new ACE interact menu or smth